 You can substitute other varieties of dates if you prefer, but keep in mind that if the dates you choose are particularly small, you may have to add a few extra dates in order to achieve the same level of sweetness.

 If you don’t have any dates at all but still want to make a kefir smoothie, you can substitute some raw honey or maple syrup to taste.
 Alternatively you could leave out the sweetener altogether and add 1/2 cup of banana, mango, or any other sweet fruit you like.

-This smoothie gets its intense chocolate flavour from cocoa powder.
+This smoothie gets its intense chocolate flavor from cocoa powder.
 If you’re a chocolate mint lover, you could add 1/4 cup of fresh mint leaves to whip up a delicious mint chocolate smoothie.

-Or try this yummy refined sugar free hot cocoa recipe.
+Or try this yummy hot chocolate recipe.
 It’s the perfect drink when you’re craving something warm and cozy.